 - Almonds for decoration

-Mix the flour, ground almonds, baking powder, and salt.
+Mix the flour, ground almonds, baking soda, and salt.
 Set aside.

 In a separate bowl, mix softened coconut oil with muscovado sugar until smooth.
-Add vanilla extract, egg, and milk and mix well until combined.
+Add vanilla extract, egg, and mix well until combined.

 Add dry ingredients to wet mixture.
 Mix until you get a firm dough.